April 1555 conclave: The election of Pope Marcellus II

 The Cardinals present in Rome entered the conclave on April 5.
-Initially, they prepared and subscribed the conclave capitulation, which obliged elect to maintain neutrality in the European conflicts and forbade him conducting wars against Christian princes.
-In spite of the existed divisions, cardinals quickly achieved consensus.
+Initially, they prepared and subscribed the conclave capitulation, which obliged the newly elected pope to maintain neutrality in the European conflicts and forbade him to conduct wars against Christian princes.
+In spite of the existing divisions, cardinals quickly achieved consensus.
 On April 9 at 11 p.m. they elected by acclamation Cardinal Marcello Cervini.
-He was proposed by French faction, but obtained also the support of the Imperial cardinals (e.g. Madruzzo) despite the expressed wishes of Charles V against Cervini's election.
+He was proposed by the French faction, but also obtained the support of the Imperial cardinals (e.g. Madruzzo) despite the express wishes of Charles V against Cervini's election.

 On April 10 in the morning a formal scrutiny took place to confirm the election.
 Cervini received all votes except of his own, which he gave to Gian Pietro Carafa.
 He retained his baptismal name, adding to it only an ordinal number (Marcellus II).
 On that same day, he was consecrated bishop of Rome by Cardinal Gian Pietro Carafa, bishop of Ostia e Velletri and Dean of the College of Cardinals, and crowned by Cardinal Francesco Pisani, Protodeacon of S. Marco.